ImSakshiRai/MADFLIX-GPT/README.md

 - BugFix- if the user is  not logged in then redirect to /browse to login page & vice versa
 - Unsubscribe to the onAuthStateChanged callback
 - Added hard coded values to constant file if we need to change photo url or LOGO from there we can
+- Registerd for TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API
+-  Show Movie List Page which contains movie cards showing details
+- created custom hook for nowPlayingMovies & upate the store with movies data
+- created a movie slice
+- planning for MainContainer & SecondaryContainer
+- Fetch data for trailer video from youtube embded video code and made it autoplay & mute
+- updated the store with trailer video
+-

 ## Features
 - Login/Signup page: User can create an account or log in using their email id's (gmail is supported).